The Jeff Beck Group: First group

 They embarked on their third tour in December 1968 with Hopkins who, although in poor health, decided he wanted to play live.
 He accepted Beck's invitation, even though he had been offered more money by Led Zeppelin.
 Later, he lamented that "We lost one of the greatest bands in Rock history."
 Even with his best intentions, the last leg of the tour was curtailed by illness.
 Beck then postponed a fourth, February 1969 U.S. tour.
 This was also because he felt they should not keep playing the same material with nothing new to add.
 New material was written, Waller was replaced by power drummer Tony Newman and Wood was dismissed, only to be rehired almost immediately.
 The success of Truth ignited new interest from Most and they recorded the album Beck-Ola at De Lane Lea Studios, engineered by Martin Birch.
 They released the single "Plynth" and laid down three Donovan backing tracks as a favour to Most.
 Two of them were used for his single "Barabajagal (Love Is Hot)".

 In May 1969, the Jeff Beck Group embarked on their fourth U.S. tour, this time with Hopkins as a full-fledged member.
 The tour went smoothly, Beck-Ola was received extremely well, reaching No. 15 on the Billboard 200 album chart, but it was reported that there was now terrible in-fighting within the band.
-To illustrate, Rod Stewart's plans to leave the band may have been under consideration by this time; in July 1969, he brought current bandmate Wood and former bandmate Waller into the studio to record his debut full-length solo album, An Old Raincoat Won't Ever Let You Down, for Mercury Records.

-The Jeff Beck Group finished the tour and returned to England, only to return to the States in July 1969 for their fifth and final time.
+To illustrate, Rod Stewart's plans to leave the band may have been under consideration by this time; in July 1969, he brought current bandmate Wood and former bandmate Waller into the studio to record his debut full-length solo album, An Old Raincoat Won't Ever Let You Down, for Mercury Records.The Jeff Beck Group finished the tour and returned to England, only to return to the States in July 1969 for their fifth and final time.
 It was a short tour, mostly along the East Coast, including Maryland, their final Fillmore East appearance, and the Newport Jazz Festival.
-Beck broke up the band on the eve of the Woodstock Music Festival, at which they had been scheduled to perform, a decision Beck later stated that he regretted.
+Beck broke up the band on the eve of the Woodstock Music Festival, at which they had been scheduled to perform, believing they were "not ready for that", later reminiscing that they would be "dated, frozen with that image, with the music not being quite right".
+Ronnie Wood has stated he considered it a shame, but Rod Stewart said he was glad they did not attend.